fratambot/MLOps-with-wandb/README.md

 ## Evaluation

 Now that you have retrained your candidate model for more epochs it's time to evaluate it.
 For this task you'll use the `app/pipelines/evaluate.py` script.
 The evaluation will be performed on the validation set (again) and on the test set that your model has never seen before.
+The comparison  allows to estimate the degree of overfit to the validation set, if present.

 For this task a table with images generated from the numpy arrays examples (`X_val` and `X_test`) wil be built.
 This operation might take a while depending on the size of your validation and test size (if you kept the default parameters in `data_prep.py`, there will be 1401 validation examples and 700 test examples to convert into images and it will take ~17MB of hard disk and wandb storage space).
 You can decide to not generate the examples images using the boolean `--no-generate_images` flag:
 ```
 python app/pipelines/evaluate.py --no-generate-images
 ```
-But it is **strongly suggested to run the script without flags** and generate the images because they can be really useful for error analysis.
+But it is **strongly suggested to run the script without flags**, grab a cup of ☕ and generate the images because they can be really useful for error analysis.

 - **requirements**:
   - `WANDB_API_KEY`